CIMIL/musmet-bridge/README.md

 The hardware consists of the following components:

 - **Raspberry Pi Pico W**: Serves both as the MIDI host and as the OSC client, handling communication and processing.
-- **Breakout Board**: Provides a stable power supply to the Raspberry Pi Pico and connected peripherals.
+- **Breakout Board**: Provides a stable power supply to the Raspberry Pi Pico and connected MIDI devices.

 ## Features